arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	_Customers link_

 1. Wait until the table is filled with customers data.
-Notice the time it took to return the data from Windows Azure Tables.
+Notice the time it took to return the data from Microsoft Azure Tables.

 	![Customer list using WACEL without caching](Images/customer-list-without-caching.png?raw=true "Customer list using WACEL without caching")